osteele/cmd-runner/README.md

 - Searches both current directory and project root
 - Passes through additional arguments to the underlying command
 - Supports all major build systems and package managers

+For a detailed explanation of the command discovery logic, aliasing, and supported systems, see the [**Specification**](SPECIFICATION.md).

 ## See Also